189569400/insightconnect-workflows/workflows/Enrich_InsightIDR_Alerts_with_Threat_Intelligence_from_VirusTotal_to_Slack/help.md

 1. Open an Investigation in InsightIDR that includes an external IP address, URL, domain, or process hash
 2. Click the `Take Action` button in the Investigation to open the response panel
 3. Select `Custom InsightConnect Workflows` from the `Action Category` list
-4. Select the `Enrich InsightIDR Alerts with Threat Intelligence from VirusTotal` workflow (Note: If you changed the name of the workflow during the import process, then you will see a different workflow name!)
+4. Select the `Enrich InsightIDR Alerts with Threat Intelligence from VirusTotal to Slack` workflow (Note: If you changed the name of the workflow during the import process, then you will see a different workflow name!)
 5. Select the indicator(s) of compromise to enrich
 6. Click `Take Action`!